 Gammarus tigrinus is a small gammarid amphipod naturally occurring in fresh to brackish waters of the East coast of North America.
 The species was first reported from Europe (UK) in 1931 and later found in the North East Atlantic and in the Baltic Sea, soon being described as one of the most invasive and aggressive alien freshwater species in Europe.
 It is thought to have been mainly introduced via transportation in ships ballast water and intentional imports as fish food.
-Its success as an invader is due to a combination of behavioural, physiological and environmental characteristics: it reaches sexual maturity in a short time, produces many generations throughout the season and withstands a wide range of temperatures and salinities.
-The species has been shown to outcompete and displace native gammarid species and to impose strong predation pressure on other macroinvertebrates, ultimately causing modifications in invaded food web structure and functioning.
+Its success as an invader is due to a combination of behavioural, physiological and environmental characteristics: it reaches sexual maturity in a short time (as short as 27 days), produces many generations throughout the year and withstands a wide range of temperatures and salinities.
+The species has been shown to outcompete and displace some native gammarid species and to impose strong predation pressure on some other macroinvertebrates, ultimately causing modifications in invaded food web structure and functioning.
 G. tigrinus has also been responsible for introductions of alien parasites.

 Taxonomic TreeTop of page

 - Domain: Eukaryota